rahuldave/ODSCe19-epp/daskwithhelm.md

 This command creates a new Kubernetes cluster named `dask` in `us-central1-a` zone with 5 instances of `n1-standard-1` Machine type.
 This cluster will have 5 virtual CPUs and 18.75 GB of memory.

+It will also set up `kubectl` to access the cluster `dask` in your new or old project.
+(This can be done by a command like `gcloud container clusters get-credentials dask --zone us-central1-a --project odscbos041919` as well; substitute your project-id.)

 It may take 2-3 minutes to complete.

 ![Dask Cluster](./images/new-cluster-dask.png)